Best Places to Get a Drink at Disney World (2025): Top Bars & Lounges

 Pro Tip: If the weather is nice, take your drinks outside to soak in the Boardwalk vibe.

-The inside is dark and moody with rich colors and lots of velvety fabrics, all themed around magicians who mysteriously disappeared mid-act.
-The menu leans “classic with a twist”, and while the cocktails won’t blow your mind, it’s still a solid choice.
+The inside of AbracadaBar is dark and moody with rich colors and lots of velvety fabrics, all themed around magicians who mysteriously disappeared mid-act.
+The menu leans “classic with a twist”, and while the cocktails won’t blow your mind, it’s still a solid choice, especially if you’re staying nearby.

 Space 220 Lounge (EPCOT)